joerawr/datacynth-infra/README.md

 # Datacynth Infra: Your Low-Cost AWS Dev & Prod Playground

 Welcome!
-The goal of this repository is to quickly and cheaply spin up two AWS environments that mimic a development (`dev`) and production (`main`) setup.
+The goal of this repository is to quickly and cheaply spin up two AWS environments that mimic a development (`dev`) and production (`prod`) setup.
 It's perfect for testing and simulations without breaking the bank.

 This project leverages the [datacynth-tf-modules](https://github.com/joerawr/datacynth-tf-modules) to keep the configuration clean and reusable.